dafny-lang/dafny/docs/HowToFAQ/Errors-Resolution.md

 }
 ```

-Proof contexts are blocks of statements that are used to contrcut a proof.
+Proof contexts are blocks of statements that are used to construct a proof.
 Examples are the bodies of lemma, the by-blocks of assert-by statements
 and calc statements.
 A proof context is a ghost context.
 In ghost context, no methods may be called, even ghost methods.
 Only lemmas may be called.

-## **only ghost methods can be called from this context**
+## **Error: only ghost methods can be called from this context**

 ```dafny
 method n() {}